 - Master's in Law (Offered and coordinated by Sciences Po Law School)

-Two dual degree programmes are offered: in history with the École du Louvre (FR) and in economics with Université Paris 1 Panthéon Sorbonne (Dual degree in Economics and Quantitative Economics).
+Three dual degree programmes are offered: in history with the École du Louvre (FR) and King's College London, and in economics with Université Paris 1 Panthéon Sorbonne (Dual degree in Economics and Quantitative Economics).

 Master's Programmes are also open to exchange students.

-The Doctoral School’s Masters programmes offer unique study paths in social sciences combining taught courses and research.
+The Masters programmes offer unique study paths in social sciences combining taught courses and research.

 The taught element is composed of core modules, specialised courses, and methodology workshops.
 The first three semesters are focused on acquiring core and specialised knowledge.
 The final semester is dedicated to writing a research dissertation (FR).